OSAS/ansible-role-httpd/README.md

 using a .htpasswd file.
 The 2 variables `website_user` and `website_password` can be set and will automatically set the password protection.

-Removing the password protection requires to remove the 2 variables and remove the /etc/httpd/$DOMAIN.htpasswd file created.
+Removing the password protection requires to remove the 2 variables and remove the htpasswd file created (`/etc/httpd/$DOMAIN.htpasswd` on RedHat systems, `/etc/apache2/$DOMAIN.htpasswd` on Debian).

 ## Server aliases